KunalPatil8020/KunalPatil8020/README.md

 ## 👨‍💻 About Me

-I am passionate about *embedded systems, **artificial intelligence, and **medical imaging*.
-My work bridges technology and healthcare to create impactful solutions, from real-time IoT systems to advanced imaging tools.
-I have experience in both academic research and industrial projects, including mobile and web app development, firmware design, and image reconstruction algorithms.
+Hi there!
+I'm Kunal Patil, a researcher and engineer with a passion for leveraging cutting-edge technology to solve real-world problems in healthcare.
+My journey spans from pioneering medical imaging and AI-powered diagnostics solutions to designing embedded systems and IoT devices that bridge the gap between innovation and societal impact.
+With experience in both academic research and industrial applications, my expertise includes developing advanced imaging tools, creating real-time systems, and crafting intelligent algorithms to push the boundaries of what technology can achieve.

 ## 🧪 Research Interests